cbrown5/agentic-ai-fisheries/README.md

 ## Plan

 Look at three models:
-VB parameter estimation - run them
+VB parameter estimation - Testing.
-- need to add bootstrapping
+I have made a 'simple' and 'full' version.
+For now use the 'simple' version.
+If this works well enough, don't bother with the full version.
+Could do anotehr v
+Then re-run without code
 GLM of fish habitat.
-Done now, re-run for kimi k2 VPA/or SPR
+Done, mark Kimi K2 results

+VPA/or SPR WRite plan and run

 Full YPR: https://haddonm.github.io/URMQMF/simple-population-models.html#simple-yield-per-recruit